DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 • data: The dictionary with the serialized data.

-• key: The key in the dictionary where the Tools are stored.
+• key: The key in the dictionary where the list of Tools or Toolset is stored.

 Module from_function